wookey-project/ewok-kernel/doc/faq_general.rst

 .. hint::
    This is specific to STM32 MPU and may vary on other SoCs MPU

-The slot size depend on the selected SoC (as the amount of accessible flash memory may vary) and the mode in which your application is executed (nominal -aka FW- or DFU).
+The slot size depends on the selected SoC (as the amount of accessible flash memory may vary) and the mode in which your application is executed (nominal -aka FW- or DFU).